2010 Olympic Village: Australia banner controversy

 A giant banner hung from the Village by members of the Australian team attracted controversy in early February 2010 when a member of the International Olympic Committee toured the site and expressed concern that it might contravene policy, as the banner is not the flag of Australia but rather depicts a kangaroo wearing boxing gloves.
 The Australian deputy prime minister at the time Julia Gillard called the request for the banner's removal a disgrace.
 According to a representative of the Australian team, the flag has been at every Olympic Village since the 2000 Games in Sydney.
 The image had flown from the victorious Australian yacht in the 1983 America's Cup and is now a mascot of Australia's Olympic teams; the Australian Olympic Committee owns the image's trademark.
 After IOC president Jacques Rogge discussed the issue with John Coates, chief of the AOC, it was confirmed that the flag could remain at the Olympic Village.
 "While the IOC is of the view that the display of the boxing kangaroo at the Olympic village is a breach of the IOC rules relating to clean venues, the IOC is not going to request us to take down the boxing kangaroo flag on this occasion," Coates said.
 The AOC was required to register the image with the IOC.
 The controversy sparked a demand for a version of the boxing-kangaroo flag at a Vancouver flag shop.

+Post-Olympics

+Following the Olympics, the Village became a mixed-use community with approximately 1,100 residential units, area parks, and various retail and service outlets.
+In 2012, the site had 252 affordable housing units and another 100 units are for "modest market housing".
+The City of Vancouver projected that Southeast False Creek would eventually become home to up to 16,000 people by 2020.

+On 28 April 2014, the City of Vancouver officially paid down the entire $630 million debt of the Olympic Village development and recovered an additional $70 million.On 12 December 2014, the City unveiled a plaque honouring Millennium Development Group's role in designing, developing and constructing the Olympic Village, named "Millennium Water Olympic Village".
+The wording on the plaque states:North America's first LEED Platinum community was designed, developed and constructed by Peter and Shahram Malek's Millennium Development Group in time to open as the athletes' village for the successful Vancouver 2010 Olympic and Paralympic Winter Games.